n-yuzuto/Bayesian_optimization_scratch_implementation/README.md

 The following graph is the graph of Gaussian Process Regression Last Performed in Bayesian Optimization

-The left side is β=2
+The above is β=2
-The right side is β=100
+The below is β=100

 ![test](test.png)